rust-lang/book/src/ch03-03-how-functions-work.md

 ### Function Bodies

-Function bodies are made up of a series of statements ending in an optional expression.
+Function bodies are made up of a series of statements optionally ending in an expression.
 So far, we've only seen functions without an ending expression, but we have seen expressions as parts of statements.
 Since Rust is an expression-based language, this is an important distinction to understand.